syncfusion-content/windowsforms-docs/WindowsForms/PDF/Metadata-XMP.md

 'Saves the document.

 pdfDoc.Save("DocumentInformation.pdf")
+{% endhighlight  %}

 ## Adding Custom Metadata

 Essential PDF allows you to add required metadata (custom metadata) to a PDF document.
 Custom metadata can be an information about the document that cannot fit in the predefined metadata fields.
 For example, when a metadata field “Link” is available, you can only provide a link there.
 But, Essential PDF allows you to add additional information like Author, date of creation, etc. about the link.
 This feature allows you to add as many new metadata fields as you want.
 You cannot add metadata fields under the predefined metadata fields.

 ### How to add a custom Metadata Field

 To add a custom metadata field,

 * Create an XML document container
 * Create a custom schema

 ### Create an XML Document container

 The custom metadata to be created has to be stored and linked to the PDF document in use.
 Here XML document is used as a container to save the custom metadata fields for the PDF document.

 You can add the following code to create an XML document to store custom metadata fields.

-[C#]
+{% highlight c# %}

 XmpMetadata xmp = new XmpMetadata(pdfDoc.DocumentInformation.XmpMetadata.XmlData);

-[VB]
+{% endhighlight %}

+{% highlight vbnet %}

 Dim xmp As New XmpMetadata(pdfDoc.DocumentInformation.XmpMetadata.XmlData)

+{% endhighlight  %}

 The following table provides more information on the code.

-_Table_ _27__: Property Table_
+Table27: Property Table

 <table>
 <tr>